Types of Employees: A Guide to Worker Classification

-This article explains the types of employees at your disposal, how to make sure you stay in compliance, and other factors to consider when offering an employee a specific position.
+Learn more about the types of staff you can hire, how to stay in compliance, and other factors to consider when hiring for specific employee categories.

 Full-time Employees